shaohua0116/demo2program/README.md

 # Neural Program Synthesis from Diverse Demonstration Videos (Demo2Program)

 ## Descriptions
 This project is a [TensorFlow](https://www.tensorflow.org/) implementation of [**Neural Program Synthesis from Diverse Demonstration Videos**](https://shaohua0116.github.io/demo2program/), which is published in ICML 2018.
+We provide codes and checkpoints for our model and all baselines presented in the paper.
+Also, we provide scripts and codes for generating datasets as well as the datasets we used to train and test all models.

 As interpreting decision making logic in demonstration videos is key to collaborating with and mimicking humans, our goal is to empower machines with this ability.
 To this end, we propose a neural program synthesizer that is able to explicitly synthesize underlying programs from behaviorally diverse and visually complicated demonstration videos, as illustrated in the following figure.

 <p align="center">
     <img src="asset/teaser.png" height="256"/>